Rapid Variability of Sgr A* across the Electromagnetic Spectrum: The Data

 \subsection{ALMA Data}

 This analysis used 12 epochs (1374~minutes) of data from the ALMA observatory.
 The first two epochs (project code 2015.A.00021.S, PI G.~Witzel) were taken in 2016 while \Sp\ was observing at 4.5~\micron.
 Details are in Table~\ref{submmobs}.
 The data were calibrated with the standard ALMA pipeline using the Common Astronomy Software Application package \citep[CASA:][]{McMullin2007}.
 A few spectral windows showed suspicious absorption features and were excluded from the analysis.
 Because ALMA has relatively fewer short baselines than SMA, all baselines were included, and the source was imaged with uniform weighting using task {\sc clean}. \Sg\ is a strong source at mm wavelengths, and its visibility was mostly flat as a function of baseline length.
 That means the source is compact, and with ALMA's good U--V coverage and uniform weighting, light curves could be extracted by simply measuring the peak flux densities of the image.
 The off-source RMS gave the uncertainty.
 The robustness of the results was investigated using 1--30-minute averaging times.
-The final choice of 3~minutes time is a good balance between signal-to-noise and sampling the light curve.
+The final choice of 3~minutes is a good balance between signal-to-noise and sampling the light curve.
 We obtained two long light curves, the first 389~minutes with a gap and the second 280~minutes as shown in Table~\ref{submmobs}.

 The remaining 10 ALMA epochs are 70-minute light curves at 234~GHz \citep{2020ApJ...892L..30I}.
 The epochs were observed in 2017 October over ten days, i.e., they are separated by roughly one day and have average cadence of ${\sim}1.6$~minutes. \cite{2020ApJ...892L..30I} gave details of the data reduction.
-The lower panel of Figure~\ref{submm_data} shows all 12 epochs of 230~GHz ALMA data.
+Figure~\ref{submm_data} shows all 12 epochs of 230~GHz ALMA data.